Hiking Hotspot: Triple Falls at Dupont State Forest

 The 10,400 acre Dupont State Forest is located between Transylvania and Henderson counties in the small community of Cedar Mountain.
 Mountain biking, hiking, kayaking, and horseback riding are the favorite past times here, especially during the mild spring and summer months.
 Diverse habitat includes cove forests, Upland oak forests, riparian areas, granite domes, mountain bogs, lakes, streams, and waterfalls.

-There are over 80 miles of trails within this diverse forest, the best being the Triple Falls hike.
-This trail draws heavy traffic, due to the immense beauty and easy access from numerous tourist cities.
+There are over 80 miles of trails to explore within this diverse forest, the best being the Triple Falls hike.
+This trail draws heavy traffic, due to the immense beauty and easy access from numerous tourist cities like Greenville, SC and Asheville, NC.
 The Triple Falls hike makes for a wonderful day trip for nature lovers, photographers, and fitness enthusiasts alike.

 From the High Falls parking lot (located next to the visitor’s center), the trek to see High Falls, a stunning waterfall with a 120 foot drop, is just 0.6 miles.
 You can stop here, turn around, and simply enjoy the 1 mile hike to this gorgeous waterfall, or continue on to Triple Falls.
 There is a great overlook here where you can take some nice photos.
 You can also hike a bit further to the base for an up close view.